nullstone-modules/gcp-network/README.md

 # gcp-network
 Nullstone module to launch a standard GCP network.
-This module will create public and private subnet in provided region.
+This module will create a public and private subnet in a provided region.

 Public subnet access internet through Default Internet gateway and private subnet access internet through Cloud Router and NAT Gateway.